cwood821/HTMLElement/readme.md

 $postLink->remove_att( $theAtt );
 ```

-## Notes
-- The class handles [void html elements](https://www.w3.org/TR/html/syntax.html#void-elements).
-These tags will not be closed and will not have innerHTML.
-- Inline CSS style should be passed as a sub-array in the attributes array.
+Inline CSS style should be passed as a sub-array in the attributes array.
 The class will automatically format style attributes appropriately.
 ```php
 // Create paragraph tag with bold styling.
 $atts = array(